 The City provides a range of policy plans for local geographic areas, communities and neighbourhoods.
 The policies in Volume 1 of the MDP inform these local area plans by providing a city-wide level of direction on land use, urban form and transportation that is interpreted and applied within a local planning context.
-The policies in Volume 2 of the MDP provide implementation-level guidance that is to be applied in conjunction with local area plans.
+The policies in Volume 2 of the MDP and the Guidebook for Great Communities provide implementation-level guidance that is to be applied in conjunction with local area plans.
 Local area plans include two categories: statutory and non-statutory.
 All local area plans must be consistent with the MDP.
-In the event of a conflict or inconsistency between the MDP and a local area plan, the MDP will prevail.
+In the event of a conflict or inconsistency between the MDP and a local area plan, the MDP prevails.